 Introduction – SCCM Server OS Upgrade WSUS SUP

-Microsoft SCCM team has documented the steps which you need to perform before the SCCM server in-place OS upgrade.
-Apart from the pre-checks and actions before the in-place OS upgrade, there are some cautions also in that document.
+Microsoft SCCM team has documented the steps you need to perform before the SCCM server in-place OS upgrade.
+Apart from the pre-checks and actions before the in-place OS upgrade, there are also some cautions in that document.

 Most of those cautions are pointing towards IIS configuration/reconfigurations.
-If you have some custom/out-of-box configurations in your IIS settings, then you need to put some research into the IIS setting before the in-place OS upgrades.
+If you have some custom/out-of-box configurations in your IIS settings, you need to research the IIS setting before the in-place OS upgrades.

-In my experience of upgrading 2 different SCCM CB hierarchies, when you have not done any custom configuration in your IIS, then you are going to be OK after the upgrade of the server OS as well.
+In my experience of upgrading 2 different SCCM CB hierarchies, when you have not done any custom configuration in your IIS, you are going to be OK after the upgrade of the server OS.

 Otherwise, you may need to reconfigure those custom settings again in IIS (most probably).
-I have post which explains about the default settings of IIS for SCCM servers here.
+I have a post that explains the default settings of IIS for SCCM servers here.

-We have removed the WSUS console from the server primary server and CAS, then removed WSUS components from remote SUP server before SCCM Server in-place OS upgrade.
-Make note that you don’t have (rather should NOT remove) to remove WSUS data, Logs and DB references while removing WSUS from SCCM SUP/Primary servers.
-You need to remove/uninstall only WSUS console and the core component like “Windows Server Update Service”.
-Ensure that you removed wsusservice and wsuscertserver services from SCCM server.
-No need to remove SUP role at all.
+We have removed the WSUS console from the server primary server and CAS, then removed WSUS components from the remote SUP server before SCCM Server in-place OS upgrade.
+Make note that you don’t have (rather should NOT remove) to remove WSUS data, Logs, and DB references while removing WSUS from SCCM SUP/Primary servers.
+You need to remove/uninstall only the WSUS console and the core component like “Windows Server Update Service”.
+Ensure that you removed wsusservice and wsuscertserver services from the SCCM server.
+No need to remove the SUP role at all.

-Post-SCCM Server in place OS upgrade, I have noticed that IIS related services were stopped and disabled.
-If that is the situation in your case, you need to make sure that all these IIS related services are not in a disabled state.
-Make sure that IIS is working before you try to install WSUS 6.0 (for server 2012 R2) in the server.
+Post-SCCM Server in-place OS upgrade, I have noticed that IIS-related services were stopped and disabled.
+If that is the situation in your case, you need to make sure that all these IIS-related services are not in a disabled state.
+Ensure that IIS is working before you try to install WSUS 6.0 (for server 2012 R2) on the server.